 This type of dough will benefit from a long fermentation time and sometimes folds during the first fermentation.
 The final crust will have a more open and chewier crumb structure and a more complex flavor.

 Stiff Pizza Dough

 A stiffer dough will create a more robust gluten structure, less extensible, and more elastic.

 In this case, a shorter fermentation time will be more appropriate to avoid an excess of strength during shaping.
 The final crust will have a tighter cell structure, and the flavor will be slightly bland if there is no pre-fermentation.

 Stretchy pizza dough is always fun to work with since it will stretch to incredible degrees.
 It also has a nasty habit of return elasticity, making it harder to form a perfectly shaped pizza dough circle.

 With very elastic pizza dough, you need to stretch out your dough with exaggerated intent.
 It will take twice the amount of stretch to loosen up the extremely springy dough.

-Once you have a good grasp on the situation, the stretchy dough will be easier to handle.
+Once you have a good grasp of the situation, the stretchy dough will be easier to handle.
 This method also depends on how dusted your hands are to keep the stickiness level to a minimum.

-Water will have an indirect effect on the pizza crust texture because the texture is related to the fermentation process, and of course, water is just a part of this process.
+Water will indirectly affect the pizza crust texture because the texture is related to the fermentation process, and of course, water is just a part of this process.

 The carbon dioxide gas produced by yeast gives the pizza crust its airy texture, and the alcohol, which burns off during baking, leaves behind one of the most critical components – Flavor!

 When flour is mixed with water and kneaded, it becomes very elastic.
 The flour and water mixture in pizza dough becomes stretchy like a balloon because of a wheat protein known as gluten.

-Thick crust pizza will be softer and chewier that is undoubtedly more bread-like than anything else.
+Thick crust pizza will be softer and chewier, undoubtedly more bread-like than anything else.
 In contrast, other pizza crusts call for crispier and thinner dough.
 Many pizza-style variants are somewhere in between.